8 Extending the Linear Model

 Things can be quite complex in a typical model with multiple features, but just adding features may not be enough to capture the complexity of the relationships between features and target.
 Sometimes, we need to consider how features interact with each other to better understand how they correlate with the target.
 A common way to add complexity in linear models is through interactions.
 This is where we allow the effect of a feature to vary depending on the values of another feature, or even itself!

 With that in mind, let’s explore how we can add interactions to our models.
-Going with our first example, let’s see how having kids impacts the relationship between genre and rating.
+Going with one of our examples, let’s see how having kids impacts the relationship between genre and rating.
 We’ll start with a standard linear model, and then add an interaction term.
 Using a formula approach makes it very straightforward to add an interaction term.
 We just need to add a : between the two features we want to interact, or a * to denote both main effects and the interaction.
 As elsewhere, we present simplified results in the next table.

 df_reviews = read_csv('https://tinyurl.com/moviereviewsdata')